Managing a police agency: 4 keys to getting back to basics

 That’s sort of my niche.
 Now that I’ve gotten my current agency up to speed, I can’t continue to manage the department or my personal career passions the way I did when I walked into the mess at first.

-Fresh examination of leadership needs will be a product of the BTB mindset.
+Fresh examination of the department's leadership needs will be a product of the BTB mindset.

 As a hands-on police leader, I’ve often found myself doing things I’m not that good at.